ryanrolds/screeps-bot-choreographer/README.md

 * `METRIC_MIN=<min ms>|0` - (default 0.5ms) Will cause Tracer to report metrics that are greater than `<min ms>`
 * `LOG_WHEN_PID='<prefix>'|null` - Logs with tracers matching the prefix will be output to the console
 * `RESET_PIDS=true|false` - Will reset the PID controllers - useful when PID controllers are spawning too many haulers

+## Stats

+Statistics for the dashboards are written to memory under `stats`.
+Its setup to be consumed by [my fork of screeps-grafana](https://github.com/ryanrolds/screeps-grafana).

+## Strategy

+### Central Planning

+### Base

+The `./src/main.ts` file contains a `KingdomConfig` that defines the rooms that should be considered part of the Kingdom.
+Rooms inside the Kingdom will be reserved/claimed in the order they appear in the list.
+Sources present in the Kingdom's Domain will be harvested.

+> Make sure to update the list when setting up the project

+### Build priorities

+### Economy & Market

+### Defense

+### Offense

 ### Creeps

 * Attacker - Rally at Attack Flag and attack hostiles in room